SyncfusionExamples/How-to-autofit-the-expander-content-in-.net-MAUI-SfExpander/README.md

-# How to Autofit the Expander Content in .NET MAUI SfExpander
+# How to Autofit the Expander Content in .NET MAUI SfExpander?
 This article demonstrates how to autofit the expander content in [.NET MAUI SfExpander](https://www.syncfusion.com/maui-controls/maui-expander).
 This example shows how the SfExpander automatically adjusts its size based on the content.

 **XAML:**

 Added Editor control to SfExpander content.
-To change the content size based on the text, set AutoSize as TextChanges for Editor control.
+To change the content size based on the text, set AutoSize as text changes for Editor control.

  ```xml
     <ContentPage.Content>